 On my second trip out with the backpack, I carried about 18 pounds.
 This included food and water.
 By about mile six, my chest and shoulders were singing!

 The pack fit me well and was comfortable, but the shoulder straps were a little wider than I preferred, and with no sternum strap, the backpack’s weight pulled out and back on my chest.

-I ended up having to stop more often than usual on a 15-mile day to drop the pack and let my chest muscles rest.
+I had to stop more often than usual on a 15-mile day to drop the pack and let my chest muscles rest.

-I knew I should have attached the sternum strap, which would have solved the issue.
+I knew I should have attached the sternum strap, which solved the issue.

 Additional Pack Straps

-There are plenty of additional straps on the MLD Prophet backpack to provide you with options and flexibility.
+There are plenty of additional straps on the MLD Prophet backpack to provide options and flexibility.

-- Daisy Chains – There are chains down both shoulder straps so that you can adjust your sternum strap and for other attachments.
+- Daisy Chains – There are chains down both shoulder straps to adjust your sternum strap and for other attachments.